QuMAP-group/QUMAP/content/authors/examplephd/_index.md

 ---
 # Display name
-title: John Smith
+title: Jacinto Paulo Neto

 # Full Name (for SEO)
-first_name: John
+first_name: Jacinto
-last_name: Smith
+last_name: Paulo Neto

 # Is this the primary user of the site?
 superuser: false